Ladies and Gentlemen: The Best of George Michael

 Collection of 24 Music Videos Plus Bonus Material

 DVD (Region 1 Edition Available in the U.S.)

 This review was revised and updated on March 14, 2017, and again on October 29, 2017.

 On Christmas Day 2016, the world lost a musical genius and a subtle mind.
 George Michael was a genuine artist, even if the mainstream taste failed to recognize him as such.
 People knew they enjoyed his creative work, but did they give the lyrics careful thought or consider how the music was affecting them?

 If you’re interested in pursuing Mr. Michael’s body of work more carefully than most of his fans, take a look at this excellent collection.

 Most of the material consists of twenty-four music videos, recorded between 1984 and 1998.
 Many are available on YouTube, but not always in their entirety.
 One recording in particular, Father Figure, from the 1987 album Faith, has one crucial explanatory scene which is omitted from the authorized Vevo upload on YouTube.
 You can find that footage on this DVD.

-Fun Fact: I didn’t notice the simulated sex act in the Outside leg scene until after writing this review.
+Fun Fact: I didn’t notice the controversial camera shot in the Outside leg scene until after writing this review, and the review has been updated accordingly.
 It was shown on the screen very quickly, and maybe it wasn’t my thing in the first place.
 There must be a reasonable explanation for missing something like that.
 Maybe the legs distracted me.

 Some of the images in George Michael’s videos are disturbing.
 The choreography in Spinning the Wheel includes a tragic reminder of something in African American history.